msa23003/AwakeGaurd/README.md

 ## Example Outputs ##

-* -EAR Above Threshold: * No alerts triggered, EAR values are printed for debugging.
+* EAR Above Threshold:  No alerts triggered, EAR values are printed for debugging.

-* -EAR Below Threshold: * Alerts are displayed on the video feed, and the alarm sound is played.
+* EAR Below Threshold:  Alerts are displayed on the video feed, and the alarm sound is played.

 ## Customization ##